opennms-forge/onms-k8s-poc/README.md

 ## Deployment

-* Use` Terraform` to deploy the infrastructure in Google Cloud or Azure That is for testing purposes.
-The customer must have this running and provide access to it.
+* Use` Terraform` or your preferred methodology to deploy the Kubernetes Cluster and the shared infrastructure in Google Cloud or Azure.

 * Use `kubectl` to deploy the Kubernetes components (applications).
   We could offer to create a `Helm` chart in the future to simplify the deployment.